 Measuring anxiety, preference, pain and aggression on scales are some examples of qualitative concepts measured quantitatively.

 Both types of data are extremely important for understanding the world around us and the majority of scientists use both types of data.

 A medical researcher might design experiments to test the effectiveness of a drug, using a placebo to contrast.
 However, she might also perform in depth case studies on a few of the subjects to assess their personal experiences taking the medication.

 Qualitative research can go hand in hand with quantitative, for example a qualitative study can later suggest research questions for further quantitative research, or vice versa.

 Systematic and Methodical

-Scientists are very conservative in how they approach results and they are naturally very skeptical.
+Scientists are conservative in how they approach results and they are naturally skeptical.

-It takes more than one experiment to change the way that they think, however loud the headlines, and any results must be retested and repeated until a solid body of evidence is built up.
+It takes more than one experiment to change the way they think, however convincing the headlines are, and any results must be retested and repeated until a solid body of evidence is built up.
 This process ensures that researchers do not make mistakes or purposefully manipulate evidence.

-This process of changing the current theories, called a paradigm shift, is an integral part of the scientific method.
+Over time, the scientific method can improve on even the most accepted theories, or bring into being completely new ones.
+This is called a paradigm shift, and is an integral part of the scientific method.
 Most groundbreaking research, such as Einstein's Relativity or Mendel's Genetics, causes a titanic shift in the prevailing scientific thought.

-The scientific method has evolved, over many centuries, to ensure that scientists make meaningful discoveries, founded upon logic and reason rather than emotion.
+The scientific method has evolved, over many centuries, to ensure that scientists make meaningful discoveries, founded upon logical hypotheses that can be tested empirically.